-Summary : Discover the best of the Antarctic Peninsula: vast colonies of penguins and nesting seabirds courting, nesting and rearing their young; hanging ice cliffs, stately icebergs and calving glaciers.
-Journey through the incredible adventures of Shackleton and Charcot, and experience the excitement of spontaneous explorations on sea and land.
+Summary : Discover the best of the Antarctic Peninsula: vast colonies of penguins and seabirds courting, nesting and rearing their young; hanging ice cliffs, stately icebergs and calving glaciers.
+Journey through the incredible adventures of Shackleton and experience the excitement of spontaneous explorations on sea and land.
 From the whale-rich waters of the Drake Passage to the Antarctic Peninsula's pristine, remote coastlines, this comprehensive expedition cruise reveals the many faces of the world's last frontier.
 Explore shorelines teeming with penguins and seals alongside leading naturalists, go behind the scenes of an environmental research station and chat with on board experts in the evening about the day's discoveries.

-Activities : Birding, Photography
+Activities : Birding, Culture

 The southward journey toward Antarctica is an exciting one.
 Fast-flowing southern ocean currents squeezing between land masses give the Drake Passage, the small strip of sea between the tip of South America and Antarctica, some of the world's roughest waters.
 An important trade route in the 19th and early 20th centuries, its stormy waters and icy conditions often made the journey around Cape Horn a difficult one.
 Le Boreal's stabilizers help handle it much easier.
 The krill-rich waters are a particular favorite with marine mammals and seabirds.
 Join Le Boreal's naturalists on the deck to look for various species of whales and abundant seabirds.
 Later in the evening, chat with experts about the wildlife spotted and discuss the next day’s itinerary.

 Disembark after breakfast and transfer to the airport to board your flight home via Buenos Aires.